 The good bits: you have two days walking along a long sharp ridge that gives great views: west, right into the heart of the Kahurangi National Park; and east down into the Anatoki valley.
-There’s some small, make that tiny, huts for accommodation, some beautiful alpine lakes surrounded by higher mountains: Boulder Lake, Adelaide Tarn and Lonely Lake.
+There are some small, make that tiny, huts for accommodation, and some beautiful alpine lakes surrounded by higher mountains: Boulder Lake, Adelaide Tarn, and Lonely Lake.

 It’s not a particularly popular route, not so many people up there.
 Much of the time there is no one else up there.

 Well, if the weather is good.
 Otherwise, being entirely exposed to the elements, it really ain’t the place to be.

 There’s no real marked track except up to Boulder Lake, and south from Kakapo Peak at the other end.
 The vigilant can follow where others have been along the ridges, there’s no trail shown on the LINZ topo maps.
 There are occasional rock cairns for the observant.

 There’s a stretch of nasty scree with a significant drop-off at both ends, one at Brown Cow, another under Kakapo Peak that many, most, might find daunting.
 The Kakapo scree, that’s loose rock on a slope, is around 150 m to scramble across, with a combination of marbles and dinner plate-sized rocks, and it sure looks a long way down if you lose your footing.
 Elsewhere there are a couple of places where you’re searching for hand and foot holds, where those without a head for heights will be considerably nervous.